awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 ## Using the AWS CLI<a name="restoring-objects-cli"></a>

-Use the `restore-object` command to restore objects from S3 Glacier\.
+Use the `restore-object` command to restore objects from S3 Glacier Flexible Retrieval\.

 The following example restores object *dir1/example\.obj* in *awsexamplebucket* for 25 days\.